-Genesys Cloud supports GDPR compliance for all of the Genesys Cloud deployed Amazon Web Services (AWS) regions.
+Genesys Cloud supports GDPR compliance for all Genesys Cloud deployed Amazon Web Services (AWS) regions.

 Do I have to enable GDPR compliance?

 You do not have to enable or configure anything within Genesys Cloud for GDPR compliance.
 The GDPR API is available to all customers.
 However, the GDPR may require a Data Processing Agreement (DPA) between you and Genesys Cloud.
 The DPA covers personal data processing.